18 min read

-Exaggeration this is not.
 A brief glance at the news tells you all you need to know.
-Fake news is powerful enough to shake technology juggernauts, crush world-famous personalities, and wipe entire businesses off the map.
+Fake news is powerful enough to shake technology juggernauts, crush world-famous personalities, and wipe entire businesses right off the map.
 And yet people still believe it.

 Here’s the deal.
 The media thinks your CEO screwed up.
 According to rumors, she siphoned the company’s quarterly earnings into a private yacht spending spree.

 But what does the media care about truth?
 They’re hanging onto the rumors like a toddler clutching a Snickers bar.
 The Internet’s news minions are intent on vilifying a corporate leader, weaving tales of oversized yachts funded with ill-gotten gain.